 World MUSE believes film is a powerful medium for highlighting social justice issues and amplifying the voices of those most directly impacted by them.
 We have partnered with Unlocked Films to produce a series of documentary films that inspire reflection, education, and action.

 “A Reflection of Life” explores water issues in the Pacific Northwest, while noting the broader issues facing the entire West, with an emphasis on amplifying Indigenous voices.
 Filmmaker Jesse Locke interviewed members of The Confederated Tribes of Warm Springs, The Confederated Tribes of the Umatilla Indian Reservation, The Confederated Tribes and Bands of the Yakama Nation, Chugach Alaska Native Corporation and Valdez Native Tribes, The Klamath Tribes, The Nez Perce Tribe, The Hopi Tribe, and Standing Rock Tribe to gather the Indigenous stories and wisdom featured in the film.

 World MUSE has also partnered with COCC’s Native American College Prep Program, along with two Warm Springs filmmakers LaRonn Katchia and Brutis Baez, to produce a short film featuring the voices of Indigenous Youth.
-Both the full-length documentary and youth film are currently being submitted to film festivals across North America.
+Both the full-length documentary and youth film are currently being screened at film festivals across North America.

 Conversation Series: Free Panel Discussions